John-Kimani/delani_studio/README.md

 2. User can text the brand management and be able to submit their message.
 3. The web displays feedback via pop and alerts.
 4. Responsive website allowing vistors to view on various screensizes.

+## Known Bugs
+* Hover effect using Jquery is currently a WIP

 ## Author Info
 Author: John Kimani